-\The one-credit, six-week intensive Career Design and Strategy course is a degree requirement for students matriculating in the MEM On-Campus Program in the Fall 2023 semester.
+The one-credit, Career Design and Strategy course is a degree requirement for students matriculating in the MEM On-Campus Program beginning in the Fall 2023 semester.
+There are no tuition charges for this course.

-\\MEM Online students complete three residencies to fulfill the Seminar and Workshop Series requirement.
+MEM Online students complete three residencies to fulfill the Seminar and Workshop Series requirement.